“I always take it as a compliment when I tell people I have five dogs, and they think I’m crazy. Crazy people are the most interesting!”

 “There are so many people I see who are hell bent on getting a specific type of bird dog based on how people talk about their dog on social media and the internet,” he cautions.
 “The problem is everyone loves their dogs, and loves to brag about them.
 The truth is, a lot of these people have maybe only seen a few other breeds of dog, and don’t know what a good dog actually is.
 To be honest, I was one of those people who kind of drank the Kool-Aid for a while.
 It wasn’t until I started traveling more extensively, and hunting with other people that my eyes were truly open to what a “good bird dog” truly is.”

 Next, go out and actually talk to other bird dog owners in person.
 Watch their dogs work.
 Remember to take everything they say with a (large) grain of salt—and Ben notes that if they say nothing but good things about their dog, then disregard everything they say.
 It’s important to find somebody who is willing to talk about their dogs’ faults in addition to the positive aspects.
-Field trails and (to an extent) NAVHDA are great places to watch dogs, and he notes he personally is biased to field trials—especially wild bird trials—because you’re watching the cream of the crop competing against each other.
+Field trials and (to an extent) NAVHDA are great places to watch dogs, and he notes he personally is biased toward field trials—especially wild bird trials—because you’re watching the cream of the crop competing against each other.

 “P.S.
 I just have to say this,” he adds.
 “Don’t feel the need to be different or unique when picking out a breed.
-If you want a true specialist bird dog, in my opinion there are only about four you actually need.
-Pointers, English Setters, Brittanys and German Shorthaired Pointers.
+If you want a true specialist bird dog, in my opinion, there are only about four you actually need: Pointers, English Setters, Brittanys, and German Shorthaired Pointers.
 If you want to talk about versatility then that opens the door for a lot more breeds but I can promise you as a whole, one of these dogs is going to outcompete some obscure breed.”

 What Makes a Memorable Hunt—And the Things That Matter